Florida State Road 70: Desoto and Highlands counties

 In Desoto County, SR 70 passes through Pine Level as it gets closer to Arcadia.
 SR 70 enters Arcadia along West Oak Street, and it crosses the Peace River and the Seminole Gulf Railway's Fort Myers Division.
 Near Lake Katherine, SR 70 splits into two one-way streets with eastbound lanes running along Magnolia Street and westbound lanes running along Hickory Street through Arcadia's historic downtown.
 It intersects with US 17 in Downtown Arcadia, which also runs along two one-way streets.
 Less than a mile east of US 17, the eastbound and westbound lanes of SR 70 reunite and the route continues east along East Oak Street.
 Right after leaving Arcadia city limits, SR 70 intersects with SR 31 and is reduced back to two lanes as it heads due east.
 It enters Highlands County 16 miles later.

 In Highlands County, SR 70 continues due east for another 12 miles.
 It then enters the community of Childs just south of Lake Placid.
 It crosses the South Central Florida Express railroad before coming to an intersection with US 27 in Bairs Den.
 Beyond US 27, SR 70 passes Bear Hollow and continues its due east trajectory.
-After another 10 miles, SR 70 turns northeast and passes though Brighton and turns back east.
+After another 10 miles, SR 70 turns northeast and passes through Brighton and turns back east.
 After another 7 miles, SR 70 crosses the Kissimmee River and enters Okeechobee County.